chrisjbillington/interminal/README.md

 has a few problems.
 One, it closes the terminal as soon as the command exits, preventing you from seeing its output.
-Secondly, the script is not run from within a shell, meaning any environment variables you've set in your `.bashrc' or similar may not be available.
+Secondly, the script is not run from within a shell, meaning any environment variables you've set in your `.bashrc` or similar may not be available.
 If you want your commands to be run in a 'normal' environment, you need to run a shell in the terminal first, and tell the shell to run your command.
 Then you have to start another shell to ensure